Future-Power-Networks/MAPDN/README.md

 $3: --save-path
 ```

 **Note**: these training scripts are based on the assumption that you have **at least** 2 GPUs with 12 GB memory.
 If the above conditions do not satisfy your own local situation, please manually modify the allocation of GPUs.
+The results in the paper are produced by Geforce RTX 2080Ti.

 <br />